protatodev/WordCounter/README.md

 ## Description

 This program will prompt the user to enter a word.
 The program will then prompt the user to enter a string and will display how many times the word they entered appears in the string.
 The program will ignore special characters for both the word and phrase inputs.
 The program will ignore whitespaces for the word input, but not the phrase input (whitespaces are used to delimit each word).
 Both inputs are handled case insensitively.
+Additionally, the program offers advanced detection and reporting of all unique word occurences found in an inputted phrase.

 ## Specs